As an Amazon Associate I earn from qualifying purchases. Click the button "Affiliate Links" above to learn more about my Affiliate Disclosure.

 I decided to share with you the actual steps to get a working Raspberry PI with Runeaudio (a specialized Linux distro for audiophiles).

-Before we get started, buy this starter kit for under $70 from Amazon:
+Before we get started, buy this starter kit for under 70 Euros from Amazon (advertisement)

 This contains the actual Raspberry PI, an enclosure, the SD card, a WIFI dongle along with a power supply.

 Feel free to purchase the components individually but it is much less hassle to get a complete working package.
 You can of course choose a different case to suit your personal taste.
-In case you’re wondering, this is the one I personally use.
+In case you’re wondering, this is the one I personally use (advertisement).

 Software Setup Guide